 Physics Simulation#

-The Physics Simulation toolkit introduces Genesis, a high-performance physics engine with native AMD GPU (ROCm/HIP) support.
-Through four progressive labs you will go from loading your first robot to running massively parallel simulations - the foundation for modern robot learning and reinforcement training.
+This toolkit introduces Genesis, a high-performance physics engine with native AMD GPU (ROCm/HIP) support.
+Through four progressive labs you will go from loading your first robot into a simulated scene to running hundreds of parallel environments on the GPU, laying the foundation for modern robot learning and reinforcement training.

 PhySim01 - Hello Genesis: Load a Robot into a Scene#